nsirsi/AldOpsLeaderboard/README.md

 ## Database

-The bot uses SQLite by default (configurable to PostgreSQL for production).
+The bot supports both SQLite (local) and PostgreSQL (Supabase) via `DATABASE_URL`.

+- If `DATABASE_URL` is set, Postgres is used.
+- Otherwise, it falls back to the local `wordle_leaderboard.db` SQLite file.

 The database stores:
 - User information
 - Game results and scores
 - Leaderboard cache for performance